What is ACT-SAT Test Optional?

 Test optional is not test blind.
 Test blind is when a college will not look at your test scores - even if you send them - regardless of how well you scored.
 Test scores have no bearing on getting into these schools.
 Out of the 3500+ colleges in the US, fewer than 75 are test blind and most on the list admit the vast majority of their applicants.

-The question isn’t should you test.
-The question is should you submit test scores.
+The question isn’t should your student test.
+The question is should your teen submit test scores.
 More on that below.

 YES - everyone should test and prep for those tests so they have the maximum scores for their ability.

 George Washington University, which has embraced test optional since 2015, encourages all students to test before deciding whether to submit scores.
 Carol Lee Conchar, Associate Director for Regional Programs at GW, explained in a 2020 Covid related webinar, students “should take the test for…experience…and to see how well you perform” because having a score “in your back pocket” is valuable.

 Georgia Tech’s Director of Undergraduate Admission, Rick Clark, has a fantastic analogy for deciding whether to test (and submit).
 He describes the admissions approach as a “stool” with different legs, including GPA, course rigor, extracurriculars, and letters of recommendation: “If you choose not to have some of that support on the testing leg, we’re just going to look a little closer and put more weight on the rest of the stool.”
 He says students should ask themselves, “Do you want some of the weight on testing, or do you want it removed from that?”

 Bottom-line - if you don’t have scores, the admissions team is going to take a closer look at your other factors.
 And you never know when your target school may start requiring scores again in the future.